Internet in North Korea: IP address ranges

 Despite North Korea's limited Internet access, the small pool of IP addresses has led to very conservative allocations.
 The Pyongyang University of Science and Technology, for example, had just one IP address on the global Internet in 2012.

 North Korea's telecommunications ministry was previously also the registered user of 256 China Unicom addresses (210.52.109.0 – 210.52.109.255).
 This pre-dated the activation of North Korea's own block.

 In October 2017 it was reported that Russian ISP TransTelekom was routing traffic from North Korea as a second internet connection, together with China Unicom.

 In December 2020, North Korea had interconnected to 1 Russian ISP and 2 Chinese ISPs (TransTelecom and Cenbong, which automatically re-route traffic, using China Unicom channels).

+In July 2024, AS9341 has started reporting itself as the North Korean Government.
+Although all of the IP addresses assigned to that AS are located in Indonesia, it appears to be the AS assigned for PLN Icon Plus, an Indonesian ISP.